 He walked out of the main corridor, stopping to say hello to anyone who asked.
 He also made a point to stop and say hello to all the vendors along the way.
 The people who are helping to make this an enjoyable event for the fans and players.
 That’s the magic that is now missing in the game.
 That personal touch that the Binions were famous for.

 Phil Ivey was the winner of the $3,000 buy-in H.O.R.S.E. championship on Wednesday.
 From the sounds of it, this was a dramatic win for Ivey and marks his eighth career WSOP gold bracelet victory.
 That locks Ivey into a tie with Erik Seidel for fifth place on the all-time WSOP wins list.

 Phil Ivey also becomes the youngest player in WSOP history ever to reach such a lofty plateau.
 This puts him on the same page as the game masters Phil Hellmuth, Doyle Brunson, Johnny Chan, and the late Johnny Moss.
 A nice place to be sitting.

-It is where he got the fame, the money and the sharp skills.
-So he plays it because this is here he belongs right now.
-As always, its not about the money, its about the honor of saying “I won a gold bracelet.”
+It is where he got fame, money, and sharp skills.
+So he plays it because this is where he belongs right now.
+As always, it’s not about the money, it’s about the honor of saying, “I won a gold bracelet.”